vendure-ecommerce/mcp/README.md

 ```

 > [!IMPORTANT]
-> You must replace `/path/to-your-vendure-project` with the **absolute path** to your Vendure project's root directory.
+> You must replace `/path/to/your/vendure-project` with the **absolute path** to your Vendure project's root directory.
+The same path as your `vendure-config.ts`.

 ## Development